 Is a career in fitness right for you?

-If you love being active and having flexibility in your work, a career in fitness can be a really rewarding pathway.
+If you love being active, a career in fitness can be a really rewarding pathway.

 There are some things in life we can’t change, and one of them is needing to work.
 But waking up and heading off to your chosen job doesn’t have to be a chore.
 If you find something you love, the lines between work and enjoyment are blurred.

 If you thrive on being active, you might find sitting behind a desk a tough gig.
 Eight hours or more at a computer in a sedentary role is not for everyone, and if you’re not careful, it may start to have a negative impact on your health and wellbeing.

 So if you are an energetic person with a love of fitness and health, why not consider turning your passion into a career?